How to redeem your Velocity Points for flights to the USA

 How can I redeem Velocity Points for flights to the USA?

-If you can’t find a Virgin Australia flight to the US, you may have better luck with one of Virgin Australia’s many airline partners.
-You can redeem your Velocity Points for flights with Singapore Airlines, Hawaiian Airlines and Etihad.
-The cost of redeeming your points is similar between Virgin Australia and Etihad (though points costs for Etihad are due to rise in June), while Singapore and Hawaiian Airlines tend to be more expensive.
+If you can’t find a Virgin Australia flight to the US, you may have better luck with one of Virgin Australia’s airline partners.
+You can redeem your Velocity Points for longer flights with Singapore Airlines, Hawaiian Airlines and Etihad.
+The cost of redeeming your points is more expensive with these partners.
 You can compare how much it might cost below.